-&lt;sup>+ There is no deeming because the grandparent must be included in the unit in order for the minor to receive benefits.
+[†] There is no deeming because the grandparent must be included in the unit in order for the minor to receive benefits.
 Therefore, all of the grandparent's income is included for eligibility purposes.

 The term "grandparent" in this table refers to the parent of a minor parent.
 This table describes whether a portion of the grandparent's (a parent of a minor parent's) income is deemed available to the minor and her child when the grandparent is not part of the assistance unit but living in the household with the minor.
-It describes the disregards that the grandparent and his or her dependents are allowed to claim for their own needs.
+The table describes the disregards that the grandparent and his/her dependents are allowed to claim for their own needs.
 The remaining income after these disregards are deducted from the grandparent income is the amount available, or "deemed," to the minor parent and her children.

-&lt;sup>2 The grandparent's remaining income after deductions is divided by the total number of dependents who do not receive assistance plus the grandparent and her child applying for assistance (the minor child's child is not included in this calculation).
+2 The grandparent's remaining income after deductions is divided by the total number of dependents who do not receive assistance plus the grandparent and her child applying for assistance (the minor child's child is not included in this calculation).
 This amount is deemed and the remainder is allocated to the grandparent.

-&lt;sup>3 Recipient units may disregard \$225 and 50 percent of the remainder.
+3 Recipient units may disregard \$225 and 50 percent of the remainder.

-&lt;sup>4 Children born after December 31, 1998 to minors are not eligible for cash assistance.
+4Children born after December 31, 1998 to minors are not eligible for cash assistance.
 The minor may still be eligible for assistance as part of her parent's assistance unit.
 In these cases, there is no deeming.
 For minors with children born before December 31, 1998, their parents must apply on behalf of the minor parent and the minor parent's child.
 If the grandparent does not want to be included in the unit, the state does not include the grandparent's needs for eligibility or benefit computation; however, a deemed portion of their income (as specified above) is counted for eligibility and benefit computation.
 The grandparent must also act as the head of the unit and receive the payments for his or her child and grandchild.

-&lt;sup>5 Recipient units may disregard 200 percent of the federal poverty level for the grandparents and dependents outside the unit.
+5 Recipient units may disregard 200 percent of the federal poverty level for the grandparents and dependents outside the unit.

-&lt;sup>6 Income is deemed to minor parent units even if they are not living in the home with the grandparent.
+6 Income is deemed to a minor parent unit even if he or she is not living in the home with the grandparent.
 The rules for deeming are the same.